Blue Tory: Harper era (2006–2015)

 Federally, the most popular example of a Blue Tory government was that of Stephen Harper, who was prime minister from 2006 to 2015.
 Tax cuts were prevalent during Harper's tenure; he reduced the goods and services tax (GST) from seven percent to five percent; reduced the corporate income tax rate from 21 percent to 15 percent; and implemented personal income tax cuts during the Great Recession.
-Other economically liberal policies from the Harper government included the privatization of the Canadian Wheat Board, the negotiation of free-trade agreements such as the Comprehensive Economic and Trade Agreement (CETA), and the introduction of the tax-free savings account (TFSA).
+Other fiscally conservative policies from the Harper government included the privatization of the Canadian Wheat Board, the negotiation of free-trade agreements such as the Comprehensive Economic and Trade Agreement (CETA), and the introduction of the tax-free savings account (TFSA).
 In order to balance the budget, Harper implemented various public spending cuts during his third term in office (2011–2015); one notable change was the increase in eligibility for Old Age Security from 65 years of age to 67, though this planned change did not go into effect as it was subsequently reversed by the succeeding Liberal government of Justin Trudeau in 2015.

-Most Blue Tories are at least somewhat ideologically aligned close to the economically liberal positions of the former Canadian Alliance; as such, they supported the merger between the PCs and the Alliance to form the new federal Conservative Party of Canada (CPC).
+Most Blue Tories are at least somewhat ideologically aligned close to the economic positions of the former Canadian Alliance; as such, they supported the "Unite the Right" merger between the PCs and the Alliance to form the new federal Conservative Party of Canada (CPC).